 SOTO CANO AIR BASE, Honduras –

-Joint Task Force-Bravo's MST performs weekly surgeries in Comayagua and works on a regular basis to support U.S Southern Command's humanitarian and disaster relief programs in order to strengthen civil-military cooperation between the United States and nations in the region.
-This is done in coordination with the Offices of Security Cooperation and partner nation Department of Health officials in all seven Central American countries.
+Joint Task Force-Bravo's MST performs weekly surgeries in Comayagua and works a on regular basis to support U.S. Southern Command's humanitarian and disaster relief programs in order to strengthen civil-military cooperation between the United States and nations in the region in coordination with the Offices of Security Cooperation and partner nation Department of Health officials in all seven Central American countries.